 You do NOT need to spend an arm and a leg on gel mascara unless you are super picky about your brows.
 If you want to splurge, I’d go with ABH or Chella.

 I blended a matte soft pink Smashbox lip pencil with a NYX soft pink.
 The names have since rubbed off so I cannot get to the specifics!
 That’s the day and life of a MUA.
+This Milani lipstick in Rose Femme, seems to be a close match!

 I opted to style her hair in a simple side pony with large curls since that’s a practical look for a woman in a bath, right?
 Easy peasy.
 Less is sometimes more.